-The portfolio has been shaped by a set of five shared goals, developed through a major consultation with all those working in the arts, and detailed in the Arts Council's 10-year strategic framework Achieving great art for everyone.
+The portfolio has been shaped by a set of five shared goals, developed through a major consultation with all those working in the arts, and detailed in the Arts Council's 10-year strategic framework Great art and culture for everyone.

 It consists of a rich variety of organisations across the country, reflecting the real quality and excellence of the arts in England.
 Strenuous efforts have been made to ensure that ambition, artistic exploration and pioneering spirit are kept alive, that great work can continue, that inspirational leadership is developed and supported, and that a vibrant countrywide ecology is, as far as possible, maintained.

 Find out about how the portfolio affects key areas of work in depth.

 Find out about the national picture across dance, music, theatre, visual arts, literature and multi-artform organisations (combined arts).

 Children and young people